 The North Haven master-planned communities offer a variety of homes and neighborhood amenities designed to meet your family’s needs.
 Take a look at what other mil-families had to say about base housing.

 Fort Wainwright WEATHER

 COLD!
 The interior of Alaska is a unique area to live when it comes to weather.
 During the summer months (June-August) highs will range in the 60-70 degree range.
 In September the temperatures plummet.

-Some favorite local restaurants include: The Cookie Jar, Loose Moose Café, Silver Gultch (Fox, AK), Sam’s Sourdough Café, The Chowder House and Alaska Salmon Bake.
+Some favorite local restaurants include The Cookie Jar, Loose Moose Café, Silver Gultch (Fox, AK), Sam’s Sourdough Café, The Chowder House and Alaska Salmon Bake.

 Some great places to get your hair/nails done: Elements Salon, Shear Heaven Salon, L.A.
 Nails.
 Shopping offers a nice variety of stores to include: Old Navy, Barnes & Noble, Walmart, Home Depot, Fred Meyers, Sears, Lowes, Safeway and the Bentley Mall (about 6-8 shops).

-Exciting dogsled rides, mushing school & tours with Alaskan guides.
+Exciting dogsled rides, mushing school & tours with Alaskan guides, what could be better?
 Arctic gear supplied.

-Chena Hot Springs Resort – Experience the natural healing waters of the 105 degree outdoor hot springs rock lake with the northern lights dancing above your head.
-Families can enjoy the indoor swimming pool and hot tubs.
-No other place in Alaska offers both and they are open year round.
+Experience the natural healing waters of the 105-degree outdoor hot springs rock lake with the northern lights dancing above your head at this memorable resort.
+Families can also enjoy the indoor swimming pool and hot tubs.
+No other place in Alaska offers both, and they are open year-round.